apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 <br>
 -->

-The specific reason why it sucks is that the only way to get information about the true gradient is by sampling, but sampling doesn't give you a lot of information about the true grad, and even the information it does give you is noisy.
+The specific reason why this algorithm family sucks is that the only way to get information about the true gradient is by sampling, but sampling doesn't give you a lot of information about the true gradient.
+Even the information it does give you is noisy.
 The signal-to-noise ratio is awful.
 Worse, it's not noisy in the way your batch is noisy, it's noisy in a deeper, more fundamental way.
 To get a gradient update with the same amount of noise as you would get by doing backprop a single time with MeZO, you need to average over `p` perturbations, where `p` is your parameter count.

-We'll get to the math later, but in summary it's better just to calculate grads if you have the option.
-Calculating the gradient directly is better than trying to estimate it with smoke and mirrors.
-With that said it works, and still has many other benefits.
+We'll get to the math in a few sections, but in summary it's better just to obtain the true gradient using backprop if you have the option.
+Calculating it directly is much better than trying to estimate it with smoke and mirrors.
+Yet with that said it works, because enough randomized projected gradients are an unbiased estimator of the true gradient.
+You don't have to do backprop, if you can tolerate the projection noise.

 But why bother?
 Clearly nobody bothers.
 I'm bothering.
 Dangit.
 I got nerdsniped so fucking hard.

 You would think this would be the end of the story for ZO-Optimization.
 But not quite.
 Unfortunately I think ZO has a lot of potential.
+And other people are starting to think so too.

+## TODO Evolution Strategies at Scale / EGGROLL

+I actually got nerdsniped by MeZO, not the ES at Scale/EGGROLL papers

 ## ZO Tricks